 Hence, they have really taken on a mammoth task.
 However, it doesn’t stop there.
 The committee meets up 12 times a year to discuss the progress of the restoration project and also the organisation of social events, merchandising and maintaining their data.

 When you take a look at the official website of the Friends of the Cromford Canal you’ll find it full of all kinds of wonderful information.
 There’s a good read about the history of the canal going right back as far as 1779.
 They have an amazing collection of photographs, some of which go back to times gone by.
 When you see the images of the tunnel at Butterly you begin to realise just how much work there is to do.
 You can take a look at the merchandise they have to offer and possibly even support them by making a purchase.

-There also a list of Events coming up that may be of interest to you!
+They’re also a list of events coming up that may be of interest to you!

 The website allows you to book your trip online.

 All credit is due to the guys at www.trailblazer360.com/ for the production of such a great website!

 Combine your trip with a visit to the Cromford Mills and Cromford Village to make it a really enjoyable day out.